Msfjel383/S-KurveMotorControl/README.md

 You can install the SCurveMotion library directly into the Arduino IDE by following these steps:

-1. Download the library `.zip` file from the [GitHub repository](https://github.com/yourusername/SCurveMotion) (replace with your actual link).
+1. Download the library `.zip` file.
 2. Open the Arduino IDE.
 3. Go to **Sketch** → **Include Library** → **Add .ZIP Library...**.
 4. Select the downloaded `.zip` file.
 5. The library is now installed and ready to use.

 Alternatively, you can clone the repository using Git and place the folder in your Arduino libraries directory.

+### Visualizing Data with Better Serial Plotter

+To visualize the motion parameters in real-time using the Arduino Serial Plotter, follow these steps:

+1. **Install Better Serial Plotter**:
+   - Follow the instructions on [Better Serial Plotter GitHub](https://github.com/nathandunk/BetterSerialPlotter).

+2. **Upload the Sketch**:
+   - Upload the example code "plot_all" to your Arduino board.

+3. **Open the Serial Plotter**:
+   - The plotter will display graphs of position, velocity, acceleration, and jerk.

 ## Usage